zhouzi/TheaterJS/README.md

 ### on

-Add a callback to execute when an event is emitted (when a scene start/end).
+Add a callback to execute when an event is emitted (e.g when a scene starts/ends).

 **Example**